savvy-coders/sc-curriculum/Week9-MoreRestApiBackend/Week9-Homework/9-Homework.md

 - Setting up a MongoDB database
 - Connecting MongoDB to a server
 - Building Routes for the different MongoDB CRUD operations
+- Bring the frontend and backend together by connecting the SPA to the REST API server

 <br>